-5 Tips for Protecting Your Skin from the Sun
+5 Tips to Protect Your Skin from the Sun

 It’s summertime, and many of us are headed to the beach for sand, surf and sun!
 But don’t forget— skin cancer affects 9,500 people every day, and 1 in 5 people get skin cancer in their lifetime.
 Don’t let yourself be a statistic!

 Everyone knows that sunscreen is important.
 But are you getting the most out of yours?
 Here are a few tips to ensure you get the best protection.